Online privacy solutions for 2021

-- Screen scraping.
-This tactic parses the Web pages’ content with programs that recognize personal email addresses and other personal content to steal this information.
+- Screen-scraping.
+This tactic parses webpage content with programs that recognize personal email addresses and other personal content to steal this information.

 Internet users generate more than 2.5 quintillion bytes of data daily, according to ASIS magazine.
 This information often is used for worthwhile purposes.
-If the information gets into the wrong hands, it violates user privacy.
+But if it gets into the wrong hands, it violates user privacy.

-Individuals can access a user’s personal information from background checks and other Websites, often by paying as little as $10.
+Individuals can access a user’s personal information from background checks and other websites, often for as little as $10.

 How do online privacy solutions companies remove data?

 A trusted online privacy solution company like InternetPrivacy.com scans the web for mentions of your data.
 Then, the company uses a proven process to remove personal data from as many sites as possible.
 This process removes data from some sites within days, though it may take longer for others.